-I am passionate about the Web and photography, among many other interests.
+I am passionate about the Web and photography, among many interests.

 A little (too?) curious and interested in everything about the Web, from knowledge of the lowest technical network and system layers (my specialization at EISTI) to quality front end integration including universal accessibility, I now call myself a Web facilitator, committed to sharing my knowledge with others, whether they are my clients, my colleagues or other members of the community.